syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmMenu.md

 ### type `Enum`
 {:#members:type}

-Specifies menu type of the menu control.
+Specifies the type of the menu control.
 See ej.mobile.Menu.Type

 #### Default Value: